 “It really attacked my knees.
 When I was initially diagnosed, I went up and down stairs on my bottom.”

-Bitner continued teaching until retiring from Missouri State University in 2005.
-Toward the end of that year, she returned to the area after accepting a position at Wilson College to help develop a master’s degree program in education.
+Bitner continued teaching until retiring from Missouri State University in 2002.
+From 2002 to 2005, she returned to her alma mater, Thiel College, as Professor of Education.
+After, she returned to the area after accepting a position at Wilson College to help develop a master’s degree program in education as Professor of Education and Director of the Master of Education.

 She began jogging again in 2007, but discomfort persisted – especially in her feet.
 Bitner consulted with a surgeon who refused to perform surgery on her while she was still working and climbing stairs since she needed proper rest to heal.